microsoft/customer-insights-azure-data-workshop/lab04.md

      ![](images/lab04/media/imageSelectAll.png)

-    Remove the customerID column by clicking the minus sign next to it.
+    Remove the **customerID** column by clicking the minus sign next to it.
 If we were to leave the ID in, the models would treat that as a feature which would cause errors down the line.

      ![](images/lab04/media/imageRemoveCustomerID.png)

     Your screen should look like this.
-Click Save.
+Click **Save**.

     ![](images/lab04/media/imageSelectColumns.png)